nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

 <table class='resource-attributes'>
   <tr>
     <td><b>Data type:</b> <code>Identifier</code></td>
-    <td><b>Optionality:</b> Mandatroy</td>
+    <td><b>Optionality:</b> Mandatory</td>
     <td><b>Cardinality:</b> 1..*</td>
   </tr>
 </table>

 This is for business identifiers.

-This is sliced to include a cross care setting identifier which MUST be populated.
+This is sliced to include a cross care setting identifier which **MUST** be populated.
 The codeSystem for this identifier is `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

 This **MUST** be a GUID.

-*Providing* systems **MUST** ensure this GUID is globally unique and a persistent identifier (i.e. doesn't change between requests and therefore stored with the source data).
+*Providing* systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).

 Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.